Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Add rendering parameters to the json file read and write, this includes window size and projection! (view point, size)~~
 * ~~Add batch job params to the json format: end time, output time step, etc.~~
 * ~~Add file selector dialog, like [this one](https://github.com/gileoo/Imgui-IGS-Snippets) or [this one](https://github.com/Flix01/imgui/tree/imgui_with_addons/addons/imguifilesystem)~~
 * ~~Add Read Setup, Read State, Write Setup, Write State buttons, which call a JSON library, like [nlohmann/json](https://github.com/nlohmann/json), to perform those actions~~